 The annual dataset used for publications is a static file of birth registration records available at the time the dataset is taken.
 Revisions to records and late registrations can happen after the dataset has been finalised, but these will not be reflected in statistics.
 This is a trade-off with timeliness.
 If we waited for these late changes to come through, then the statistics would have to be published later.

 births occurring in the reference year that were registered by 25 February the following year (parents are allowed 42 days to register a birth)

-Any proposed changes to the recording and collection of birth registration data are carefully managed and involve Office for National Statistics (ONS), GRO and other stakeholders.
-This ensures that any implications on birth statistics are taken into full consideration.
+Any proposed changes to the recording and collection of birth registration data are carefully managed and involve the Office for National Statistics (ONS), GRO and other stakeholders.
+This ensures that any implications for birth statistics are considered before changes are made.

 Population estimates by marital status for the years 2002 to 2010 were revised and published in July 2015 alongside new population estimates by marital status for the years 2011 to 2014.
 The differences resulting from the change in methodology are explained in the bulletin Population estimates by marital status and living arrangements – England and Wales, 2002 to 2014.

-Information on occupation of the father and the mother is coded for a 10% sample of births.
-Sample figures in tables providing birth statistics by National Statistics Socio-economic Classification (NS-SEC) are weighted to known totals of all birth registrations by mother’s age and birthweight.
-This ensures consistency with totals and improves the quality of sample estimates.
-Tables for standard errors for selected numbers of births and percentages are published alongside the statistics by NS-SEC.
-Numbers of live births for each NS-SEC class may differ between tables because of the method used to weight the 10% sample.
+Information on occupation of the father and the mother is only coded on 10% of births.
+As a result, birth statistics that use these data, such as breakdowns by National Statistics Socio-economic Classification (NS-SEC) are weighted to known totals of all birth registrations by mother’s age and birthweight.
+Standard errors are published alongside the statistics by NS-SEC.
+Numbers of live births for each NS-SEC class may differ between tables because they are based on a 10% sample and the weighting method used.

 Coherence and comparability